List of Doctors characters introduced in 2019: Becky Clarke

 Becky Clarke, portrayed by Ali Bastian, first appeared on 5 February 2019 and made her last appearance on 6 November 2019.
 Mrs Tembe (Lorna Laidlaw) meets Becky at a Women in Business meeting and scouts her to be the new practice manager of the Mill Health Centre.
 When Mrs Tembe leaves the Mill, Becky begins working there.
 Becky gets off to a rough start when Karen Hollins (Jan Pearson) disagrees with her ways of running the practice.
 After a few weeks, the two begin to work well with each other.
 She is happy when boyfriend Tam Campbell (Sean Ward) arrives in Letherbridge from Scotland, but is shocked to hear he has lost his job.
 Becky helps Tam to find a job and instructs him on tasks to do around the house while she is at work, which causes an argument between the two.
 The pair make up and Becky introduces him to her colleagues.
 Tam later tells Becky that he has been offered a job in London, and asks her if she wants to join him there, but she explains that she wants to explore her life in Letherbridge, and the two break up.

 Becky has a short-lived relationship with cleaner Enzo D'Agostino (Jack Derges) and the pair are almost caught when they have sex in Becky's office.
 A few months later, Becky begins a relationship with colleague Daniel Granger and falls pregnant.
 However, she miscarries the baby.
 Daniel uses the opportunity to tell her that he does not want more children, and that he slept with his ex, Zara Carmichael (Elisabeth Dermot Walsh).
 Disgusted with the way Daniel has treated her, Becky finds a new job and leaves the Mill with immediate effect on 6 November 2019.
 Bastian later revealed that she had made the decision to leave in an attempt to reduce her workload so that she could concentrate on getting pregnant in real life.
 She felt that her body "was crying out for a break" and said that her exit had helped her to conceive a baby.

+For her portrayal of Becky, Bastian was nominated for the British Soap Award for Best Actress at the 2019 ceremony.